Nob Hill restaurants prepare to close indoor dine-in services

 “We have delivery, we have takeout, we have curbside available,” said Dian Arnold, the manager at El Cotorro.
 “But I think it’s going to impact a lot because it’s hot outside and not a lot of people are going to want to sit outside.”

 Both restaurants said they will comply and have outdoor seating available.
-Meanwhile, customers KRQE spoke with said they will continue to support local businesses that continue to struggle during the pandemic.
+Meanwhile, customers KRQE News 13 spoke with said they will continue to support local businesses that continue to struggle during the pandemic.